qq371260/Iterative-blast-v.1.0/README.md

 Test files are attached in the Test files.zip, which are used for tool running test.

-Default input file names for query and database (db) building are A.fasta.fa and B.fasta.fa respectively, and the final results from tool running include:
+The final results from tool running include:
-1)	B_total.text, which is a collection of annotated A.fasta.fa sequences from iterative blast analysis;
+1)	B_total.text, which is a collection of annotated sequences from query file against db file in the iterative blast analysis;
-2)	A_iterations.fasta.fa.txt, which is iteration time (make this n) of blast analysis;
+2)	A_iterations.txt, indicating number of times (make this n) that blast analysis iterated;
-3)	An.fasta.fa, the remaining sequences not annotated in A.fasta.fa by iterative blast analysis.
+3)	<query_file_name> n.fa, the remaining sequences not annotated by iterative blast, the n indicates .

 Please cite "Zhang S et al. 2023.
 Conserved untranslated regions of multipartite viruses: Natural markers of novel viral genomic components and tags of viral evolution.
 Virus Evolution."